About the trial

 There will be no changes to your collection day.
 Your bins will continue to be collected on the same day each week as they currently are.

+Most households currently use the standard 80-litre rubbish bin.
 To help support the change in collection frequency, the new standard size rubbish bin will increase from an 80-litre to a 120-litre bin.
-With food waste out of the rubbish bin, a 120-litre bin should be enough space for most households.

 The rubbish bin sizes available in the trial areas will be: